Assam: NLUJA law student found dead in Amingaon hostel room

-Guwahati: A 21-year-old third-semester LLB student from the National Law University and Judicial Academy (NLUJA), Manikanta Monakala from Telangana, was tragically discovered dead in his hostel room in Amingaon.
+Guwahati: A 21-year-old third-semester LLB student from the National Law University and Judicial Academy (NLUJA), Manikanta Monakala of Telangana, was tragically discovered dead in his hostel room in Amingaon.

 Sources indicate that the authority found him hanging inside his room.